 The Scrum Retrospective is Important

 I’ve written about the Retrospective process extensively here, here, and here.
-I believe it to be the most important event in the Scrum Framework.
+I believe the retrospctive is the most important event in the Scrum Framework.
 As Jeff Sutherland and Ken Schwaber say, the purpose of the retrospective is to make the team process more effective and enjoyable.
-It is important to do it well.
+It is important to do it well, so invest some time in improving your retrospective.

-The reason I like the prime directive, is that it sets a tone of non blame.
+The reason I like the prime directive, is that it sets a tone of non blame, which goes a long way to improve the retrospective.
 It helps establish psychological safety, something that studies have shown is a key ingredient for high-performing teams.
 I previously wrote about the Aristotle study at Google that demonstrated the importance of psychological safety.

 Going into a review with an attitude of acceptance and non blaming is important.
 Learning doesn’t happen when people are busy blaming, defending, or covering up.